AmorntipPrayoonwong/Learning-to-Index-for-Nearest-Neighbor-Search/README.md

   https://drive.google.com/drive/folders/1g0GLYFeYYt4nFKtfwn7s8JhPkRWqWNxt?usp=sharing

   These codes are in the coarse search process.
 We simulate how to retrieve the candidate second-level clusters for SIFT1B RVQ before performing the ADC.
-Then, calculate the top-1 recall along with the candidate second-level clusters.
+Then, we calculate the top-1 recall along with the candidate second-level clusters.